fhardison/fhardison.github.io/_courses/how-to-memorize-scripture.md

 Another tip I've learned is *notice what details you're imagining as you imagine an image.* Even if you just think to imagine a book, your brain is probably thinking of a specific book.
 So take a minute and see what book you are seeing in your mind?
 Chronicles of Narnia?
 Lord of the Rings?
 Oxford English Dictionary?
 For another example, I wanted to use a knight to remember England (I was memorizing World Cup wins at the time).
 As I paid attention to the details, I realized that I was imagining a crusader knight with the red cross and white tunic over his armor.
 These details make the image "sticky" mentally.

-**Homework**: Encode the keywords from your verse using the TeDDy CaFe principles.
+**Homework**: Encode the keywords from your verse using the TeDDy'S CaFe principles.
 You might also want to write down what images you came up, but you don't have to.

 # Link images to a memorable location